cristhianjaramillo/cristhianjaramillo.github.io/_pages/cv.md

 ---

 <div style="border: 2px solid grey; padding: 10px;">
-For a comprehensive version of my academic and professional background, you can access and download my full Curriculum Vitae <a href="https://cristhianjaramillo.github.io/files/CV_Cristhian%20Jaramillo.pdf"><strong>here</strong></a>.
+A concise version of my academic and professional background is available to download as a <a href="https://cristhianjaramillo.github.io/files/CV_Cristhian%20Jaramillo.pdf"><strong>PDF</strong></a>.
 </div>

 ## Professional Profile